-Chromebooks differ from traditional laptops in their Chrome OS.
+Chromebook mainly differs from traditional laptops in their Chrome OS.
 Chrome OS uses the Google Chrome web browser as its principal user interface.
-It is more lightweight and puts less burden on CPU, but it works only under the circumstance of network is accessed.
-It can't do any offline work nor has any local storage.
+It is more lightweight and puts less burden on CPU, but it works only under the circumstance that network is accessed.
+So it can't do any offline work nor has any local storage.
 So offline editors is not workable in Chromebooks.

 As the most recommended Chrome OS video editor, WeVideo gets popular with various reasons.
 In the first place, it is powerful as an offline video editing tool.
-Beside basic edits like cut and merge, you can create your own story on your Chromebook by adding texts, BGM, and sound effects, transitions and graphics, etc. And it is so multifunctional that can record screen and overvoice, and it offers unlimited use of over 1 million pieces of stock media, including videos, images and music tracks to enrich your video content.
+Beside basic edit features like cut and merge, you can create your own story on your Chromebook by adding texts, BGM, sound effects, transitions, graphics, etc. It is also so multifunctional that can record screen and overvoice. and it offers unlimited use of over 1 million pieces of stock media, including videos, images and music tracks to enrich your video content.

-We call it the best video editing software for Google Chrombooks because it supports Chrome OS perfectly.
+We call it the best video editor for Chrombook because it supports Chrome OS perfectly.
 You can install it as a Chrome extension or just use it online.
 More conveniently, it supports videos imported from Google Drive, facebook, Box, Instagrame, Dropbox, OneDrive and Flickr.
 And once you create a project, it synchronizes with your account, so you can continue editing on your others Android and iOS devices.

 Price: The free version is just a pre-experience because you'll get videos of limited length with its big brand watermark.
 If you really want to edit an entire perfect video, you'd better upgrade the plan from $2.99/mo to $17.99/mo, the higher the price, the less limitations.

-What is the most efficient video editor for Chrombooks?
+What is the most efficient video editor for Chrombook?
 Kapwing must be in the list.
 It is a collaborative platform for creating videos, images and GIFs.
 By adding audio, images, texts and subtitles, you can make your video stand out from numerous YouTube videos.
-And adjust video length, frame, and volume to fit videos to different platforms, Instagram, YouTube, Twitter, all online.
+And users can also adjust video length, frame, and volume to fit videos to different platforms, Instagram, YouTube, Twitter, all online.
 It also has a large template library for you to generate personalized memes.